ciwchris/pi-python-sound-server/steps.md

 Navigate to [http://localhost:8080](http://localhost:8080)

+The text we told the script to write out will be displayed: "Hello from PI"

 To stop the server type: `Ctrl+c`

 Play sound in web server
 ------------------------

+Instead of playing a sound file the web server will be updated to play a tone.
+An equation based on a sin wave will be used to play the tone.
 In a text editor update `server.py` to include:

 ```
 import SimpleHTTPServer